nymtech/fdroid/README.md

+# Installing NymVPN with F-Droid
+The NymVPN app is available for installation via [F-Droid](https://f-droid.org/), an alternative app store for Android.
+You have two options:

+A. Access the latest stable apps via the main F-Droid repo (recommended)
+B. Get early access to beta and preview apps via our private F-Droid repo (for advanced users)

-# Install instructions for NymVPN via the F-Droid main repository
+## A.Installing NymVPN via the main F-Droid repo
-Since January 2025, NymVPN has been available on the F-Droid main repo.
-Search for “NymVPN” on F-Droid, or visit [https://f-droid.org/en/packages/net.nymtech.nymvpn/](https://f-droid.org/en/packages/net.nymtech.nymvpn/) to download the latest stable version.
+In the F-Droid app, search for “NymVPN” and follow the app install instructions.
+Or visit [https://f-droid.org/en/packages/net.nymtech.nymvpn/](https://f-droid.org/en/packages/net.nymtech.nymvpn/).

-# Install instructions for NymVPN via F-Droid private repo
+## B.Installing NymVPN via our private F-Droid repo
-This private [F-Droid](https://f-droid.org/) repo hosts beta and preview versions of NymVPN.
-Follow the instructions below to set up, configure, and use this repo on your device.

 ### Apps